AROID: Improving Adversarial Robustness Through Online Instance-Wise Data Augmentation: Introduction

 \section{Introduction}

 Deep neural networks (DNNs) are well known to be vulnerable to infinitesimal yet highly malicious artificial perturbations in their input, i.e., adversarial examples \citep{szegedy_intriguing_2014}.
+The lack of robustness cause a crisis of security and trustworthiness for applications built on DNNs and thus hinders their further deployment in real world applications especially in the critical domains like healthcare \citep{qiu_large_2023}.
 Thus far, adversarial training (AT) has been the most effective defense against adversarial attacks \citep{athalye_obfuscated_2018}.
 AT is typically formulated as a min-max optimization problem:

 where the inner maximization searches for the perturbation $\bm{\delta}$ to maximize the loss, while the outer minimization searches for the model parameters $\bm{\theta}$ to minimize the loss on the perturbed examples.